-The mineral resource estimate has been generated from drill hole and trench sample assay results and the interpretation of a geologic model which relates to the spatial distribution of copper in the deposit.
-Grade estimates were made using ordinary kriging with nominal block size measuring 2.5 meters long, 2.5 meters wide and 2.5 meters in height.
-Resources have been classified by their proximity to sample locations and are reported according to CIM standards on Mineral Resources and Reserves.
+The mineral resource estimate has been generated from drill hole sample assay results and the interpretation of a geologic model which relates to the spatial distribution of copper in the deposit.
+Grade estimates were made using ordinary kriging with nominal block size measuring 5 meters long, 5 meters wide and 5 meters in height and resources have been classified by their proximity to sample locations.
+The small open pit workings at Berta Central were topographically surveyed and their volumes subtracted from the model.
+The in-pit mineral resource was constructed according to technical and economic parameters shown below: